elisehuard/elisehuard.github.io/about.md

 permalink: /about/
 ---

-* human
 * cis woman (she/her)
 * wife, parent of one daughter
 * weirdo
 * friend
 * software engineer
 * data scientist
-* interested in science, sci-fi, boardgames, running, cycling, cooking
+* interested in science, sci-fi, boardgames, running, cycling, cooking, in no particular order